hayeah/sike-react-course/buyshoes-flux-store-connector/_index.md

 All the code we'll have to write is only about 50~60 lines, but these work at a higher level of abstractions.

-+ We'll create a component that accepts a function as its body.
++ We'll create a wrapper component that accepts a function as its body.
 + We'll define a function that returns a component definition.
 + Finally, we'll define a function that returns a function that takes a component definition and returns another component definition.
 Confused?
 Me too.

-In other worrds, we'll have some fun with React metaprogramming!
+In other words, we'll have some fun with React metaprogramming!

 # Separation of Concerns